 Smart Tweezers are more handy and Portable to do jobs more fun and comfortable.ESR Meter is not more reliable in dealing with the tiny SMD component.

 But the drawback of smart tweezers is that they are too costly.
-Otherwise, they work very smart and effectively.
-(Smart Tweezer (Amazon link)
+Otherwise, they work very smartly and effectively.

 Sometimes, you can quickly check the capacitor by visual inception rather than smart tweezers or ESR meters.

 A faulty capacitor gets swallowed on the top side and gets damaged or burnt remarks on the body.
-If you find such observations during inspection, replace the suspected capacitor for fresh.
+If you find such observations during inspection, replace the suspected capacitor with a fresh one.